 c) Chen is engaged to Emily, who disapproves of Chen’s AOD use.
-Recently, Emily starts getting frustrated because Chen kept forgetting to reply to her messages and not show up when they were supposed to meet.
+Recently, Emily started getting frustrated because Chen kept forgetting to reply to her messages and not show up when they were supposed to meet.
 She starts to feel that Chen is not putting in effort into the relationship and starts to doubt their relationship.
-As a result, sometimes she was unable to focus at work and would constantly worry about Chen and their relationship.
+As a result, sometimes she was unable to focus on work and would constantly worry about Chen and their relationship.

 Elaborate the harm that Emily experienced due to Chen’s AOD use.
 Your response should be approximately 30 words.